navidJadid/openease_ci-cd_documentation/README.md

 2. **Why use _CI_ and _CD_?**
     Ever been through "Merging Hell"?
 Then you know why.
 If not, believe us the "Hell" in the name is well deserved.
 Basically this refers to the practice to have several development branches which needed to be merged into production before each deadline.
 This caused a bunch of merge conflicts, which needed to be fixed before release.
 You might be able to imagine this is quite stressful and we do not want to put anyone through this.

-    With _CI_ we already resolve conflicts as soon as they appear, tests give us confidence our build is actually stable, running them in production environment in addition to only on our own machines reassures us of that even more, and with _CD_ we possibly do not even have release dates anymore, as we just release any changes that are stable according to the pipeline.
+    With _CI_ we already resolve conflicts as soon as they appear, tests give us confidence our build is actually stable, running them in production environment (in addition to only on our own machines) reassures us of that even more, and with _CD_ we possibly do not even have release dates anymore, as we just release any changes that are stable according to the pipeline.

     **To conclude:** _CI/CD_ increases quality of software, automates redundant tasks, and reduces human error as much as possible.
 When a pipeline is set up correctly, you as a developer can focus more on writing code than wasting time manually deploying or stressing yourself out on merging 10 branches into master before friday.

 3. **Current CI/CD pipeline of the project: Travis-CI**
-**TODO**
+    Now after all this talk, you might think we have these systems implemented all over the project already, right?

+    Not right.

+    Not right?!
+    <sub>(Kudos, if you get the reference...)</sub>

+    The whole point of this document is to encourage the implementation of these systems in this project.
+For clarification: By no means do you _have_ to use them for non-public projects, as it can be straight up excessive (of course you can, but your mileage may wary).
+However, when it comes to our open-source software, we think offering transparency, consistency, and software of high quality should be priorities.
+Yet, so far, only few of our open-source projects implement _CI_, code quality tools, if anything at all... (don't even mention _CD_...)

-Travis-CI is our current CI-provider of choice.
-Travis-CI offers unlimited builds for Open-Source-Projects with 15 minutes of pipeline runtime for each build.
+    Concerning our _CI_-provider of choice: The parts of our project that have a _CI_-pipeline use [_Travis-CI_](https://travis-ci.org). _Travis-CI_ offers unlimited builds for Open-Source-Projects with 15 minutes of pipeline runtime for each build.
+We will talk more about _Travis-CI_ in [Chapter **TODO**]().

 4. **Future aspirations (alias the _dream_)**
-**TODO**
-- openEASE CI/CD
-- modules CI/CD
-- openEASE and modules as well check for dependecy updates itself, run the build and deploy automatically
-- tools for easy repository setup
+    Naturally, the dream is to implement _CI/CD_ for all of openEASE: When changes are committed they run through the pipeline, are versioned properly and automatically shipped.
+Then, when dependencies get updated, the modules get notified, run the build with the updated dependency, and automatically deploy or issue pull requests upon successfully passing the pipeline.
+Alongside that, feature or patching branches automatically merge in changes from master regularly to avoid drifting off.

+    Naturally, setting up these systems should be easy and quick (otherwise nobody will use them...), therefore, we plan to provide tools for exactly that.
+For example, we would like to have a tool which automates setting up repositories together with all the necessary _CI/CD_ stuff, coding quality tools, etc.

+    <sub>**Side note:** If you are interested in developing such software, please get into contact with us.</sub>

+    Once more, the point is, the more of these tasks can be automated, the more time is left for you to spend on researching and developing, while having good faith in the stability of the software.
+Hence, seeds we plant now will reap enormous benefits later...

 ### Test-Driven-Development
 As mentioned in the previous chapter, for the whole CI pipeline to work it is necessary to have (unit-)tests which cover majority of the code that is written.
-Therefore we encourage everyone to develop test-first for this project.
+Therefore, we encourage everyone to develop test-first for this project.
 The procedure should be as follows:

 1. write unit-tests which test for the desired behaviour of the method
 2. write actual code